 If you can’t make a class for any reason please let us know!
 We will endeavour to find a catch up class for you at an alternative time/venue and this class can be taken at any point within 3 months providing you are in paid up lessons.

-What happens if my child has been ill, can they still swim? (not relating to COVID-19 symptoms)
+What happens if my child has been ill can they still swim? (not relating to COVID-19 symptoms)